-- may consider, whether to continue reporting on these metals in fish flesh tissue, or instead report on these metals in liver tissue. - b) The Med BACs for organic compounds have been proposed solely for PAHs in biota, thus no more datasets were available.
-Twelve Med BACs plus three Med BAC estimations are proposed as a new assessment criteria (see Annex I).
+b.
+The Med BACs for organic compounds have been proposed solely for PAHs in biota, thus no more datasets were available.
+Twelve Med BACs are proposed as a new assessment criteria (see Annex I).
 For PAHs in sediment and organochlorinated compounds (OCs) no data was available (either sufficiently available or quality assured) to perform data analysis to derive Med BACs.
 Nevertheless, a revision has been provided for OCs (see Annex I).
-It is suggested that the Annex to Decision 22/7 (IMAP) for EACs (imported from adopted OSPAR values) should be considered for reference, as revised and reported in the present document (see Annex I).
-Further, it is recommended that Contracting Parties consider regular sediment sampling and the determination of organic contaminants, as limited studies are available for the Mediterranean Sea basin and sub-regions to establish proper assessment criteria. - c) New four Med BACs are proposed for four biomarkers (see Annex I).
+It is suggested that the Annex to Decision 22/7 (IMAP) for EACs (imported from adopted OSPAR values) should be considered for reference, as revised and reported in the present document (see Annex I).Further, it is recommended that Contracting Parties consider regular sediment sampling and the determination of organic contaminants, as limited studies are available for the Mediterranean Sea basin and sub-regions to establish proper assessment criteria.

+c.
+New three calculated Med BACs and one revised EAC are proposed for three biomarkers (see Annex I).
 Nevertheless, the assessment criteria (BACs and EACs) for biomarkers are based on limited geographical data (i.e. mainly from Croatia, Spain and Italy) and multiple methodologies and reference values have been used (in particular for Lysosomal Membrane Stability, LMS).
 It is therefore suggested to ensure more comparable and precise results and standard methodologies to be adopted for all Mediterranean laboratories.
-Further, the Annex to Decision 22/7 (IMAP) for biomarkers assessment criteria in the Mediterranean should consider the observations mentioned above and the proposed amendments in this document. - 8.
-The present document was reviewed by the Meeting of the MED POL Focal Points, held in Rome, Italy, 29-31 May 2017.
+Further, the Annex to Decision 22/7 (IMAP) for biomarkers assessment criteria in the Mediterranean should consider the observations mentioned above and the proposed amendments in this document.